talecrafters-admin/sriharitha-website/frontend/DEPLOYMENT.md

 **If you see "Treating warnings as errors" or ESLint errors:**

-The build script is already configured to ignore ESLint warnings by setting `CI=false` in the build command.
+The build script is already configured to disable ESLint by setting `DISABLE_ESLINT_PLUGIN=true` in the build command.
 If you still see errors:

 1. **Check package.json build script:**
-   - Should be: `"build": "CI=false react-scripts build"`
+   - Should be: `"build": "DISABLE_ESLINT_PLUGIN=true react-scripts build"`

-2. **Or add environment variable in Cloudflare:**
+2. **Or add environment variable in Cloudflare (if script doesn't work):**
    - Go to Settings → Environment variables
+   - Add: `DISABLE_ESLINT_PLUGIN` = `true`

+3. **Alternative: Set CI=false in Cloudflare:**
+   - Go to Settings → Environment variables
    - Add: `CI` = `false`

-3. **Or disable ESLint completely (not recommended):**
-   - Add to package.json: `"eslintConfig": { "ignoreDuringBuilds": true }`
+   - This prevents warnings from being treated as errors

 ### Build Fails - Yarn Version Issue